exercism/fsharp/concepts/options/about.md

 # About

 The `Option` type is the F# language mechanism for dealing with values that may or may not exist.
-It provides a type-safe alternative to the use of `mull`, which is common in other languages for dealing with such values.
+It provides a type-safe alternative to the use of `null`, which is common in other languages for dealing with such values.
 It is used in many standard F# library functions, so understanding it is essential for effective use of the standard F# library.

 ## Benefits of using the `Option` type